By: Dr. Gregory S. Neal

-The following is a list of some of the theological movements that are important to understand when studying Methodism ... in part because our Church's beliefs evolved to combat many of these movements.
+The following is a list of some of the theological movements that are important to understand when studying Methodism.
+Understanding them is crucial, in part, because the Methodism's theological approach uniquely addresses many of these movements.
 The first two listed are long-time heresies, having plagued Christianity for most of the past 2000 years.
-They were very strong in earlier eras, but can still be found active today.
+They were very strong in earlier eras, and can still be found active today.

-If Arianism is the denial of the Divinity of Jesus, then Gnosticism is the exact opposite tendency -- it is the denial of the Humanity of Jesus.
-Gnostics didn't believe that Jesus was really human, but that His physical nature was only an illusion.
-They believed that the flesh was evil and that the purpose of the Christian existence was to escape the bonds of the flesh so that we can enter heaven.
-The way of doing this was to receive secrete, private revelations of God's knowledge, which explains the way to get out of the flesh and into heaven.
-Modern examples of Gnostic tendencies can be found in many protestant Churches, but are especially strong among some Pentecostal groups and among those Protestant and Catholic Christians who have a problem thinking or talking about Jesus as having a physical body, or of being capable of sin.
+If Arianism is the denial of the divinity of Jesus, then Gnosticism is the exact opposite tendency: it is the denial of the humanity of Jesus.
+Gnostics didn't believe that Jesus was really human, but that his physical nature was, at best, only an illusion.
+They believed that the flesh was evil and that the purpose of the Christian existence was to escape the bonds of the flesh so that they can enter heaven.
+The way this was accomplished was through the receipt of secrete, private revelations from God's; these revelations were understood to explain the way to shed oneself of the flesh and enter into heaven.
+Modern-day examples of Gnostic tendencies can be found in many Protestant Churches, but are especially strong among some pentecostal groups and among those Protestant and Catholic Christians who have a problem thinking or talking about Jesus as having a physical body, or of being at least theoretically capable of sin.

-Beyond the classic heresies of Arianism and Gnosticism, there are several other heresies that are of particular influence even in modern day Churches.
+Beyond the classic heresies of Arianism and Gnosticism, there are several other heresies that are of particular influence even in modern-day Churches.
 One of them is Pelagianism.
-Pelagianism is the belief that Adam and Eve's Fall from Grace didn't bequeath to humans anything other than a bad example.
-According to Pelagians, humans don't HAVE to sin, and can -- if we attain the proper knowledge of God's Will -- by our own free will, DO what God wants us to do, not sin, and achieve salvation.
-According to Pelagians, Jesus doesn't give us anything except (1) forgiveness of sins, and (2) a good example of how to live in God's Will.
-For Pelagians, NO Grace is needed to BE a Christian.
+Pelagianism is the belief that Adam and Eve's fall from grace didn't bequeath to humans anything other than a bad example.
+According to Pelagians, humans don't have to sin, and can — if we attain the proper knowledge of God's Will — by our own free will, do what God wants us to do, not sin, and achieve salvation.
+According to Pelagians, Jesus doesn't give us anything except (1) forgiveness of sins, and (2) a good example of how to live according to God's Will.
+For Pelagians, no grace is needed for one to be a Christian.
 For Pelagians, salvation depends entirely upon the human's will to respond to Jesus' teachings.

-Most Pelagians today are legalists who view Christianity as more a set of rules and regulations than a living relationship with a Risen Lord.
+Most Pelagians today are legalists who view Christianity as more a set of rules and regulations than a living relationship with a risen Lord.
 They don't deny the resurrection, but they do deny the normative Christian understanding of the purpose of the death and resurrection of Jesus.
-While Jesus' death does pay for our sins, we do not need anything other than right-teaching and a good example for us to be able to be "good Christians."
+In their way of thinking, while Jesus' death may well pay for our sins, we do not need anything other than correct teaching and a good example for us to be able to be "good Christians."

-These three ideas -- Arianism, Gnosticism, and Pelagianism -- are theological ideas that we, as a denomination, oppose.
-Jesus is Fully Human, Fully Divine, and died so that we might live ... and live with the power and life of Christ within us.
+These three ideas — Arianism, Gnosticism, and Pelagianism — are theological ideas that Methodists oppose.
+Jesus is fully human, fully divine, and died so that we might live ... and live with the power and life of Christ within us.

 All Rights Reserved